Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/Lessons/Lesson-02.md

 `parent.appendChild(el)`

+### Interview Questions

+- Generate one element for each record in the Titanic Dataset
+- Create one element for each male passenger
+- Create one element for each female passenger

 ### Styling elements

 All CSS styles of an element are accessible through that element's `style` property.
 The styles are named with a camelCase version of the CSS style name.
 For example: